patrickzib/SFA/README.md

-# WEASEL+MUSE: Word ExtrAction for time SEries cLassification + MUltivariate Symbols and dErivatives
+# WEASEL+MUSE: WEASEL + MUltivariate Symbols and dErivatives

 WEASEL+MUSE is an extension of the univariate WEASEL classifier to allow for